7vik-dev/main-website-/README.md

 - `about@.html`: Information about me, my awards, publications, and selected clients.
 - `work@.html`: A directory of my projects and case studies.
 - `work/`: Detailed pages for individual projects.
-- `assets/`: Contains the CSS (`miranda-paper-portfolio.webflow.min.css`), JavaScript, and images used throughout the site.
+- `assets/`: Contains the CSS , JavaScript, and images used throughout the site.

 ## Hosting on Render (Instructions)